laxmanroy52/random-password-generator/README.md

 3. The generated password will be displayed in the designated area.
 4. Click the "Copy" button to copy the password to your clipboard.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-See the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements